Group protesting planned sewage facility near Barton Creek

 According to the Save Barton Creek Association, the planned facility will be located between Oak Hill and Dripping Springs.
 They say it could dump up to 45,000 gallons of treated wastewater into one of Barton Creek's contributing streams every day.
 Citing a City of Austin study, the group claims the pollutants remaining in that treated sewage could cause algae growth for several miles along the Long Branch tributary of the creek.

+Those permits contain a volume limit (the maximum number of gallons of treated sewage that can be released each day), as well as pollutant limits.
+These limits specify the amount of each pollutant that can remain in treated sewage, since the treatment process doesn’t remove all of the pollutants.

+Treated sewage contains high amounts of nitrogen and phosphorus, the substances used in all lawn and garden fertilizers.
+When excess amounts of nitrogen and phosphorus flow into streams and lakes, they can fertilize the growth of algae.
+Several Central Texas streams have been plagued by large algae blooms below sewage plants, including the South San Gabriel River below Liberty Hill and the Blanco River below the City of Blanco.

-The group reported that the Texas Commission on Environmental Quality (TCEQ) issued a draft sewage discharge permit last month to the Houston-based developer Stephen Cleveland.
-They say Cleveland has been selling commercial lots from land his family owns on the southwest corner of US 290 and Sawyer Ranch Road.
+The Texas Commission on Environmental Quality (TCEQ) issued a draft sewage discharge permit last month to the Houston-based developer Stephen Cleveland.
+Cleveland told the KVUE Defenders he has been selling commercial lots from land his family owns on the southwest corner of US 290 and Sawyer Ranch Road and this is the last section he wants to sell.

-The TCEQ will hold its only planned public meeting on the permit at 7 p.m. on Tuesday.
-Three TCEQ commissioners, which were appointed by Gov. Greg Abbott, will vote on whether to approve the permit.
+The TCEQ will hold its only planned public meeting online at 7 p.m. on Tuesday.
+(ID number: 189-821-291) Three TCEQ commissioners, which were appointed by Gov. Greg Abbott, will vote on whether to approve the permit.

+It is rare for a private developer to get this kind of permit - typically these are given to cities and municipalities.

+TCEQ will hold its only public hearing on this plan online tomorrow at 7.
+You can find the information on how to attend or listen in below.

 According to the Save Barton Creek Association, the four businesses already built on Cleveland's lots use onsite septic systems to dispose of their wastewater.
 However, they say he applied for a sewage discharge permit for one of his unsold lots in 2017.